accesscode-2-1/unit-0/lessons/week-2/2015-03-17_classes-part-1.md

 # In-class assignment

 Use two custom classes, [`SecretWord`](https://github.com/accesscode-2-1/unit-0/blob/master/in-class%20exercise%20solutions/Hangman/SecretWord.java) and [`Drawing`](https://github.com/accesscode-2-1/unit-0/blob/master/in-class%20exercise%20solutions/Hangman/Drawing.java) to implement the game [Hangman](http://en.wikipedia.org/wiki/Hangman_%28game%29).
-Hint: you need to write your own class in `Hangman.java` and then use the other two classes to build your program!
+Hint: you need to write your own class in `Hangman.java` and then use then other two classes to build your program!
+Some things to consider:

+- Users can miss 5 times, after which they lose.
+- User input should be uppercase letters.

 You can choose how to precisely to implement hangman yourself, but here is an example game: